What is Neurofeedback Treatment?

 Think about it like attending yoga classes.
 Your body is exercised by going through different postures.
 As a result, it becomes stronger and more flexible.
 Brain training does the same.
 For many highly sensitive and non-highly sensitive people, exercising their brain with Neurofeedback can positively impact their mood, focus, energy level, and sleep.
 It is worth sharing that it is not therapy or a treatment though it is often integrated into psychotherapy and counseling.
 It is considered “training” or “brain training” because it exercises your brain, impacting your mind and mental health in beneficial ways.

-Neurofeedback Treatment metaphorically depicted as a soccer team
+Neurofeedback treatment illustrated metaphorically as a soccer team working together—symbolizing brain training coordination and support.

 Imagine your brain is like a soccer team.
 The different players on your soccer team represent various brain functions.
 Sometimes, these players get out of sync, leading to chaos on the field - like in your thoughts and feelings.
 Neurofeedback acts like a coach, guiding each player to work harmoniously, creating smooth and coordinated gameplay - like more precise, focused thoughts and improving mood.